neundorf/CuteCom/README.md

 It is aimed mainly at hardware developers or other people who need a terminal to talk to their devices.
 It is free software and distributed under the GNU General Public License Version 2.
 It is written using the [Qt library](http://www.qt.io/) by Trolltech.
 Follow this link to visit the [project page on GitHub](https://github.com/neundorf/CuteCom).
 CuteCom doesn't use the autotools (autoconf, automake, libtool, etc.) Instead "configure" displays some simple instruction refering to cmake.
 To uninstall CuteCom simply delete the file "cutecom" and the file "cutecom.desktop" and you're done.
 The config file is ~/.config/CuteCom/CuteCom.conf (was ~/.qt/cutecomrc in the Qt3-based versions).

+### Satus:

+With version 0.25.0, CuteCom was reimplemented taking advantage of Qt5 and the QtSerialport now available.
+Quite a few features where added too.
+The GUI was modified to clear some space for displaying more of the output data.
+This is more or less a developer preview and no package or tar ball is beeing provided at the moment.

 ### Features:

 *   easy to use GUI